vulpemventures/synthetic-asset-smart-contract/covenant-code.rst

    OP_EQUALVERIFY

    // We checked that the scriptPubKey of the output at index 1 is equal to scriptPubKey
-   // of the Issuer's address
+   // of the issuer's address

    // stack:
    //    sponsor_signature